 |Meditation gives you another perspective, whatever your situation.|

 I like to meditate, in stillness and in movement too.
 Every conscious breath counts, right?
-Wherever, whenever, whatever you're doing, it's probably a good moment to be still, conscious and aware.
+Wherever, whenever, whatever you're doing, it's probably a good moment to be conscious and aware.
 It's always a good time to be alert.
-I love to be conscious, aware, though rare is that moment of pure, conscious awareness.
-It's good practise to meditate in a queue or waiting for an appointment, or at least it is for me, because those are the moments when I am most inclined to give in to ego, and become frustrated, out of sorts.
+Rare is that moment of pure, conscious awareness.
+It's good practise to meditate in a queue or waiting for an appointment, or at least it is for me, because those are the moments when I am most inclined to give in to ego, and become frustrated and out of sorts.
 It's surprising how quickly those moments add up; what a boon to have spent them in a moment's peace instead of that more self important state of stress and anxiety.
-If only I had the sage's sense of inner tranquility by nature, so that I wouldnl't have to wage an eternal battle with my big ego.
+If only I had the sage's sense of inner tranquility by nature, so that I wouldnl't have to wage an eternal battle with my big, fat ego.
 It's an ironic battle, that: the crusade for inner peace.

 It's always appropriate to breathe deep into your belly, to relax and seek clarity.
 Always, and never is it more needed than when you feel you don't possibly have even one moment to spare for anything else.
 Time is the one thing we can't commoditize (is that a word?) perhaps because it actually is pricesless.
 Nobody likes to wait, right?
 That's what makes a long commute so soul destroying! (unless, say you're doing something you absolutely love to do as you're commuting.
 An avid reader might just adore the long train ride in to the city from Coquitlam, and this mutard loves a good ride first thing in the morning, any and every season of the year.)
 I don't actually suffer time thieves well, but anger actually suppresses the immune systems.
 Bikes rock because all of that daily travel time is also a moving meditation time, personal improvement time.
 I admire those people who handle their life's challenges with out that battle to get to calm acceptance.
 Adore one of em.
 You know, the kind of folks who quietly get on with doing what needs to be done, without swearing, or anything.
 Meditation helps with all of that lymph robbing anger

-Any time you want to talk to me about the real danger on our roads, please yes.
+Any time you want to talk to me about the real danger on our roads, oh please yes.
 Let's.
-In the mean time, trust me, exercise is good for me and I do actually know what I am doing, Bikes are my mobility, doing away with them entirely is unthinkable, at least for here and now.
-But they are so much more than mobility.
-They are medicine, and the good they do for me is good for you, too.
+In the mean time, trust me, exercise is good for me and I do actually know what I am doing, Bikes are my mobility, doing away with them entirely is unthinkable, at least until someone can fix this mutarded genetic code.
+Bikes are so much more than active transportation and simple mobility.
+They are medicine.
+The enormous good they do for me is good for you, too.
 Don't knock it till you've lived it.

-I wonder if people remember Olga the Magnificent and the things we learned about ageing through her.
+I wonder if people remember Olga the Magnificent and the things we learned about aging through her.
 Fitness is the very cornerstone of my health and wellness.
-Bodies Ehlers is progressive and degenerative, and I have to do everything I can to battle the ravages of age.
+Ehlers is progressive and degenerative, and I have to do everything I can to battle the ravages of age.